-We continued with few quick agenda items:
+As usual, we started with a few agenda items:

 We then went around the table to get everyone’s current reading list:

-Internet Notes for the month:
+Internet Notes for this month –

 Thanks again to everyone for joining me this month.
 Here’s the schedule for the next month or so: